 Visioning Outcomes Inspiring Community Engagement

-The Regional VOICE initiative will engage, empower, and include all citizens desiring to participate in inspiring conversations, and share the hopes and dreams they have for their communities and the five-county region (Vanderburgh, Gibson, Posey, and Warrick counties in Indiana as well as Henderson County in Kentucky).
-Utilizing LE’s facilitation methodology, we will ensure all opinions are shared, documented, and made available to the public.
+The Regional VOICE initiative engages, empowers, and includes all people in Vanderburgh, Gibson, Posey, Warrick, and Henderson counties desiring to participate in inspiring conversations.
+Everyone is invited to share their hopes and dreams they have for their individual communities as well as the five-county region.
+Utilizing Leadership Everyone’s facilitation methodology, we ensure all visions are shared, documented, and made available to the public and used for strategic action.
 Those who experience the VOICE process foster the concepts of servant leadership, community trusteeship, and a collective preferred future.
-Their collective visions will establish community priorities to feed into local and regional planning and development initiatives for immediate, mid-range, and long-term implementation.
+Their collective visions establish community priorities to feed into local and regional planning and development initiatives for immediate, mid-range, and long-term implementation.

-- Floater—Assist a when a difficult situation arises or a group needs focus.
+- Floater — Assist when a difficult situation arises or a group needs focus.
 These people should be able to step into any of the meeting roles as needed or to give someone a break.

 - Greeters — Greet participants and help with sign-in.